Camp is now FULL!!!

-The Aphasia Network is a 501(c)(3) non-profit organization supporting an underserved population of persons with aphasia.
-Aphasia -an acquired communication disorder caused by brain injury or stroke- impairs comprehension and production of spoken language, but does not affect intelligence.
+The Aphasia Network is a 501(c)(3) non-profit organization supporting an underserved population of persons with aphasia in the United States.
+Aphasia, an acquired communication disorder caused by brain injury or stroke, impairs comprehension and production of spoken language, but does not affect intelligence.
 Because communication is essential to relationships and performing daily tasks, persons with aphasia and their families can experience emotional, physical and financial stress and social isolation.
 Our goals are to raise awareness and help survivors rebuild communication-associated life systems impacted by aphasia:

 Can you help support this important work?
 Please click here to donate now.

 Events and Activities Calendar

 You might notice the Aphasia Network website has a new look.
 We are updating new content every week.
 Please make sure to hit the refresh button on your browser so you are seeing the most recent changes!

 Facebook News Feed